quicwg/quic-v2/draft-ietf-quic-v2.md

 processing a packet of that version from the server.
 Servers can apply original version 0-RTT packets to a connection without additional considerations.

-# TLS Resumption and NEW_TOKEN tokens
+# TLS Resumption and NEW_TOKEN Tokens

 TLS session tickets and NEW_TOKEN tokens are specific to the QUIC version of the connection that provided them.
 Clients MUST NOT use a session ticket or token